-At the time of writing this blog post in early September 2019, there appears to be no end in sight to the protests which started in Hong Kong at the end of March.
+At the time of writing this blog post in early September 2019, there appears to be no end in sight to the protests which started in Hong Kong in June.
 The spark which lit the tinder was a proposed extradition bill which would make it easier to transport people from Hong Kong to mainland China for questioning and trial.
 People in Hong Kong do not trust China’s justice system to be fair and impartial.
 Under pressure from protests whose intensity seemed to take everyone by surprise, the Hong Kong government shelved the extradition bill.
 This did not end the protests however, as the bill had tapped into a deeply held fear among the people of Hong Kong.
 Since being returned to China by Britain in 1997, residents of Hong Kong have enjoyed a lot more freedom than citizens of mainland China do, and they protect this freedom fiercely.
 For the protesters, the extradition bill was just one part of a much broader attempt to strip Hong Kong of its cherished freedom, and they are not willing to give their special status up without a fight.
 Over the last few months, protesters have clashed with police around the city.